funkhaus/fill-template/README.md

 }
 ```

-then running `format-login` would ask you for the `background-color`:
+then running `funkhaus-format-login` would ask you for the `background-color`:

 ```
 prompt: background-color (required): [your hex value here]